Dr. Anu Bajaj FAQs

 What does a breast lift improve?

-A breast lift reshapes and repositions the breasts to a more youthful position on the chest.
-It can also help relocate the nipples and improve overall contour.
+A breast lift reshapes and repositions the breasts to a more youthful position on the chest – they will be centered on your unique breast footprint..
+It will also relocate the nipples to the point of maximum projection of the breast and improve overall contour.

 Who is a good candidate for a breast lift?

 Strong candidates typically want to rejuvenate sagging breasts, reshape pendulous breasts, or relocate nipples higher on the breast mound.
-Healthy weight, no major health concerns, and avoiding smoking are also important parts of candidacy.
+Being at a healthy and stable weight, relatively healthy, and not using nicotine products are also critical.

 Can a breast lift make the breasts look fuller without implants?